-The electrical engineering students also have the advantage afforded by a fifty-five-horsepower McIntosh, Seymour & Co.'s engine for supplying power and testing; a sixty-horsepower horizontal multitubular boiler fitted with oil fuel apparatus, gauges, pumps, injectors, etc. These are in charge of an experienced steam engineer.
+The electrical engineering students also have the advantage afforded by a 55-horse power McIntosh, Seymour & Co.'s engine for supplying power and testing; a 60-horse power horizontal multitubular boiler fitted with oil fuel apparatus, gauges, pumps, injectors, etc. These are in charge of an experienced steam engineer.